nemocrys/exp-motor-control/MunCZ/README.md

 - 06 T_TH (0-1000s)  = Transition time for high velocity
 - 07 T_TL (0-1000s)  = Transition time for low velocity
 - 08 V_P  (+-1000Hz) = Pull velocity (stepper motor)
 - 09 V_F  (0-100%) = Fan speed

+### Pull velocity setting for the MunCZ hardware setup

+- Pull velocity positive = clockwise rotation = translation up (pulling); DirPin LOW
+- Pull velocity negative = counter-clockwise rotation = translation down; DirPin HIGH

+### Using sketch file to set the EEPROM parameters

+By default, the command saveparams() is active, which allows to overwrite the parameter set stored in the Arduino EEPROM memory with the values specified in the Arduino sketch file.
-The last parameter set is automatically stored in EEPROM memory (precision of once decimal place).
-It is loaded at Arduino startup.
+Conversely, if the command loadparams() is active, the last parameter set which is stored in EEPROM memory is loaded at Arduino startup and the values from the sketch are ignored.

 ## Acknowledgements